Samrosegithub/group_project_1/README.md

 Solution: Average the weight of genders per breed to get congruent data.

-Continue reading by seeing write-up doc
+For more information, continue reading Write-up.docx